-The COM422/485A card can be installed in either a long or a short slot of an IBM PC/AT or compatible computer.
-Before installing the card, carefully read Chapter 3, Option Selection and Chapter 4, Address Selection of this manual and configure the card according to your need.
-Use the FINDBASE program provided with the card to select a base address for the card.
-Use the SETUP program to select other options.
+The ICOM422/485 card can be installed in any long slot of an IBM PC/XT/AT or compatible computer.
+Before, carefully read the chapters Option Selection and Address Selection of this manual and configure the card according to your requirements.
+You can find an open base address with the FINDBASE program provided with the card.
+Finally, our ICOM422/485 setup program will lead you through the process of setting the options on the ICOM422/485.
+The setup program does not set the options on the card, these must be set by jumpers on the card.

 Be especially careful with address selection.
-If the addresses of two installed functions overlap, your computer will behave unpredictably.
+If the addresses of two installed functions overlap you will experience unpredictable computer behavior.